 Opioid conversions aren’t always linear.
 Factors like incomplete cross-tolerance, patient-specific metabolism, and clinical status must be considered.
 Using a reliable opioid calculator simplifies the process and reduces calculation errors.

-Our opioid conversion calculator is designed with evidence-based guidelines and includes:
+Our calculator is designed with evidence-based guidelines and includes:

 - Oral to IV and IV to oral conversions